 Another thing that only a few will tell you about this beach is that it tends to be extremely windy, and there’s not much you can do about it.
 Always check the weather report before planning your visit and if you’re already in the area, look for alternatives if it gets too windy.

-The best nearby beach you can visit in case of wind is Paleochora, which thanks to its geographic position, has one shore that’s well-protected from gusts.
+The best nearby beach you can visit in case of wind is Paleochora, which thanks to its geographic position is well-protected from gusts.
 Paleochora is about 48 km from Elafonisi and the trip by car lasts about an hour.
 There are no buses connecting both resorts.

 The winds that affect Elafonisi, however, have made the beach a favorite place for those interested in practicing kitesurfing and windsurfing.

 There are a few operators on the beach from whom you can rent the necessary equipment.
 It’s also possible to practice canoeing or to rent paddle boats.